A subexponential parameterized algorithm for Directed Subset Traveling Salesman Problem on planar graphs: Introduction

-\begin{theorem} Given an edge-weighted directed planar graph $G$ with terminals $T$, \textsc{Subset TSP} parameterized by $k=|T|$ can be solved in time $2^{\Oh(\sqrt{k}\log k)} n^{\Oh(1)}$. \end{theorem} The proof of Theorem~\ref{thm:dirtsp} has the same high-level idea as the algorithm of Klein and Marx \cite{KleinM14}: a family of $2^{\Oh(\sqrt{k}\log k)}$ subsets of terminals is computed, followed by applying a variant of the Bellman-Held-Karp dynamic programming algorithm that considers only subsets of terminals that appear in this family.
+The proof of Theorem~\ref{thm:dirtsp} has the same high-level idea as the algorithm of Klein and Marx \cite{KleinM14}: a family of $2^{\Oh(\sqrt{k}\log k)}$ subsets of terminals is computed, followed by applying a variant of the Bellman-Held-Karp dynamic programming algorithm that considers only subsets of terminals that appear in this family.
 However, the way we compute such a family is very different: the construction of Klein and Marx \cite{KleinM14} crucially relies on how the optimal solution interacts with the locally 4-step optimal solution (e.g., they cross each other $\Oh(k)$ times), while our argument here does not use any such assumption.
 For directed graphs, we can extract much fewer properties of the structure of the solution or how it interacts with some other object.
 For example, we cannot require that the optimum solution is non-self-crossing and the number of self-crossings cannot be even bounded by a function of $k$.
 Thus in order to find an algorithm working on directed graphs, we need to use more robust algorithmic ideas that better explain why it is possible to have subexponential parameterized algorithms for this problem.
-In Section~\ref{sec:overview}, we highlight these new ideas in an overview of the algorithm of Theorem~\ref{thm:dirtsp}.

-Given an edge-weighted undirected graph $G$ and a set $T$ of terminal vertices, \textsc{Steiner Tree} asks for a minimum-weight tree connecting all the terminals.
-This problem is well known to be NP-hard, even in planar graphs \cite{DBLP:journals/siamam/GareyJ77}.
-Dreyfus and Wagner \cite{DreyfusW71} gave a dynamic programming algorithm that solves \textsc{Steiner Tree} in time $3^k\cdot n^{\Oh(1)}$ in arbitrary graphs.
-The running time of this algorithm was improved to $2^k\cdot n^{\Oh(1)}$ for small weights using fast subset convolution~\cite{Nederlof09}.
-It is known that, assuming ETH, there is no $2^{o(k)}\cdot n^{\Oh(1)}$ time algorithm for the problem in general graphs and in fact it is conjectured that the $2^k$ factor cannot be improved to $(2-\epsilon)^k$ for any $\epsilon>0$ \cite{DBLP:journals/talg/CyganDLMNOPSW16}.

-In light of the long list of other subexponential parameterized problems on planar graphs, it is natural to expect that \textsc{Steiner Tree} can be solved in $2^{\Oh(\sqrt{k}\log k)}\cdot n^{\Oh(1)}$ time on planar graphs.
-In fact, this question has been posed as a natural open problem in various places \cite{Bedlewo,dagstuhl2013,dagstuhl2016,birthday/Marx12,pst-kernel,PilipczukPSL13}.
-As partial progress toward this goal, in the unweighted case, subexponential algorithms parameterized by the {\em number of edges of the solution} and \emph{number of nonterminal vertices} were found \cite{pst-kernel,PilipczukPSL13,Suchy15}.
-However, the number of edges can be of course much larger than the number of terminals, hence an algorithm that is subexponential in the number of edges is not necessarily subexponential in the number of terminals.
-We show here that there was a reason why, despite significant efforts, no such algorithm was found so far: assuming ETH, there is no subexponential parameterized algorithm for \textsc{Steiner Tree} on planar graphs.